khushboop09/Twitter-Sentiment-Analysis/README.md

 # Note:
 You can perform sentiment analysis on any topic of your choice just by changing the keyword "demonetisation" in the code (line 19) and file name for output (line 31).
-P.S.
+</br>P.S.
 This code only downloads 50 tweets.
 To get more tweets change the count value on line 19 of the code.